Universal credit claimants express anger at DWP ‘get any job now’ policy

 As someone who knows the process and has been through it, those three months to look for what you actually want to do really do make a difference.

-I don’t think it’s been very well-thought out.
+I don’t think it’s been very well thought out.
 They’re thinking how are we going to fix this quickly, without thinking about the long-term effects it will have not only on the claimants themselves but on the economy.

 If people are pushed into jobs they don’t want to do, they’re going to come out of them just as quickly because they’re unhappy and it’s going to affect their mental health.